mikro-orm/mikro-orm/docs/docs/seeding.md

   // Get seeder from MikroORM
   const seeder = orm.getSeeder();

-  // Refresh the database to start clean await orm.getSchemaGenerator().refreshDatabase();
+  // Refresh the database to start clean (work in mongo too since v5) await orm.getSchemaGenerator().refreshDatabase();
-  // Or for mongo
-  await orm.getSchemaGenerator().refreshCollections();

   // Seed using a seeder defined by you await seeder.seed(DatabaseSeeder);